 You can also combine the dumbbell, resistance band, and bodyweight exercises to bolster your pecs from every angle and build a firm and sculpted chest at home.

 Barbell exercises are excellent for growing chest muscles; however, working out without a bench will be tough.

-On the other hand, performing chest press on a bench allows a better range of motion, fully engages chest muscles, and grows more strength and mass than doing them without a bench.
+Performing barbell chest exercises on a bench allows a better range of motion, highly stimulates chest muscles, and grows more strength and mass than doing them without a bench.